bugthing/ThinCMS/README.md

 A Simple JS based CMS that stores data in MongoDB.

-This idea behind this project to create a simple and quick-to-setup CMS system that will allow the use to build documents in MongoDB which can then be pulled back to construce the pages for a bespoke site.
+This idea behind this project to create a simple and quick-to-setup CMS system that will allow the user to build documents in MongoDB which can then be pulled into an HTML page and displayed

 Start
 -----